Pascal Wehrlein: 2023–24: World Champion

 Wehrlein, Porsche, and da Costa returned for the 2024 season.
 The German began strongly once again, scoring pole for the season-opener and securing the first win of the season at the Mexico City ePrix.
 He then scored points in the subsequent four races, even taking pole at São Paulo.
 The maiden Misano ePrix proved to be a double-edged sword for Wehrlein, who after crashing into Jean-Éric Vergne in race 1 profited from an energy miscalculation by Oliver Rowland and the Nissan team to inherit victory on the last lap.
 Wehrlein took his third pole of the campaign at Monaco, though he dropped back to fifth in a dominant race for Jaguar.
 Following a scrappy Berlin weekend, one in which Wehrlein came to blows multiple times with reigning champion Jake Dennis, the German finished second in the first race at Shanghai, losing the lead on the final lap to Mitch Evans but keeping second against Nick Cassidy with an aggressive defence that led to contact between the two cars.
 On Sunday, a clash with Sam Bird forced Wehrlein to pit for a new front wing, leaving him to finish outside of the points.

-Wehrlein gained points against championship leader Cassidy with two top ten finishes at Portland, going into the final round at London with a 12-point deficit to the Kiwi.
-During a frantic Saturday race Wehrlein battled past polesitter Evans to win the race, thus gaining the championship lead.
+Wehrlein gained points against championship leader Cassidy with two top ten finishes at Portland, going into the final round at London with a twelve-point deficit to the Kiwi.
+During a frantic Saturday race, Wehrlein battled past polesitter Evans to win the race, thus gaining the championship lead.
 The following day, Wehrlein drove a conservative race, keeping himself between the two Jaguars of Evans and Cassidy for the majority of the contest.
 When Cassidy retired following a puncture and Evans missed his second attack mode activation, Wehrlein, who by that stage had been passed by Rowland for the race lead, was able to finish second, therefore clinching the title by being six points ahead of Evans.

 2024–25

 Wehrlein and da Costa continued with Porsche into the 2024–25 season.
-Wehrlein took 1 win and 5 podiums with 2 poles finishing third in the standings 39 points behind champion Oliver Rowland.
+Wehrlein took one win and five podiums with two poles finishing third in the standings, 39 points behind champion Oliver Rowland.
 Despite failing to retain his drivers title, Wehrlein's performances across the season helped Porsche win the teams' and manufacturers' championship titles for the first time in their history.

 2025–26

-Wehrlein will be partnered by Nico Müller at Porsche for the 2025—26 season, as da Costa departed the team for Jaguar Racing.
+Wehrlein is partnered by Nico Müller at Porsche for the 2025—26 season, as da Costa departed the team for Jaguar Racing.